imitrob/teleop_gesture_toolbox/README.md

 roslaunch mirracle_gestures demo.launch simulator:=real
 ```

+## Application

+1. Motion planning
+  - Path execution: Pick 'Play path' on Drop-down list
+  - Path selection is made in second Drop-down list
+  - To Add/Edit paths in this list, go to [here](#manage-paths)

+2. Live mapping with _Leap Motion_ and gesture detection
+  - Pick 'Live hand' in left Drop-down list
+  - Note: Leap Motion needs to be connected to see this option and Leap software (`sudo leapd`) must be running
+  - On the left panel can be seen what gestures has been detected, pointing arrow indicates probabilistic solution

+Features:
+1. Switch between environments in _Menu->Robot config.->Environment_
+2. Switch between scenes _Menu->Scene_, more about scenes in [here](#manage-scenes)
+3. Switch between gesture detection NN files in _Menu->Gestures->Pick detection network_, new NN files can be downloaded (_Menu->Gestures->Download networks from gdrive_)

 ## Manage Gestures

-Gesture configurations YAML file is saved in `<this_pkg>/include/custom_settings/gesture_recording.yaml`.

-Add new gesture by creating new record under.
-Gesture list is loaded when program starts.
+Gesture configurations YAML file is saved in `<gestures pkg>/include/custom_settings/gesture_recording.yaml`.
+Add new gesture by creating new record under `staticGestures` or `dynamicGestures` (below).
+Note that gesture list is updated when program starts.

-TODO: Right now all gestures loaded from `network.pkl` needs to have record in this yaml file.
-Make it independent.
+`gesture_recording.yaml`:
 ```
 staticGestures:
   <gesture 1>: